-Ludwig Bemelmans’ classic picture book Madeline has been enjoyed by generations of children – my own daughters included.
-The story also has an important lesson on analyzing, and questioning, information, and integrating intuition with data.
+Ludwig Bemelmans’ classic children’s book Madeline has been enjoyed by generations of kids — my daughters included.
+The story also has an important lesson on “knowing what you don’t know.”

-Children are perennially attracted to Madeline, the smallest yet most adventurous of twelve little girls in a Paris boarding school.
-In the first Madeline book, Miss Clavel, the girls’ teacher and caregiver, suddenly awoke one night sensing trouble:
+In Madeline, Miss Clavel, the teacher and caregiver of twelve little girls in a Paris boarding school, suddenly awoke one night sensing trouble:

 In the middle of the night

 Sure enough, she found little Madeline crying in her bed, in pain from appendicitis.
 Of course, all turns out well, thanks to Miss Clavel listening to her personal sense that something was not right.

 Having frequently read Madeline to my daughters years ago, that story came to mind while reading Know What You Don’t Know: How Great Leaders Prevent Problems Before They Happen, the first of many excellent books by business professor Michael Roberto.